RandyMcMillan/ChatAppExample-iOS/Git/README.md

 When building for real iPhone, disable Bitcode.

-See [our sample app](https://github.com/light-tech/MiniGit-SampleApp) for a starting point.
+See `../Examples/MiniGitSample` for the sample app.

 # Design